Children’s vision develops until they are about 8 years old. After that age, eyesight development is complete and it cannot be corrected easily.

 What about wearing sunglasses and other types of protection?

 Ultraviolet (UV) rays from the sun can cause eye damage, as well as harm the skin.

 Sunglasses are recommended for children and adults.
 To protect eyes, sunglasses should:

-- have labels with 99 to 100 per cent UVA and UVB protection; and
+- Have labels with 99 to 100 per cent UVA and UVB protection

 If your child wears corrective lenses or glasses, make sure they have UV protection.